team-work-tools/team-work-telegram-bot/docs/configuration/roles-and-responsibilities.md

 ##### Task characteristics

--Studying the goals and objectives of the bot -Identifying the target audience
+- Studying the goals and objectives of the bot
+- Identifying the target audience
--Analysis of alternative products
+- Analysis of alternative products
--Suggesting functional ideas
+- Suggesting functional ideas

 ##### Responsible people